uptonking/note4yaoo/lib-excel-tanstack-table-community-stars.md

 - I would suggest looking at how @Microsoft did for excel cloud, it s unbelievable what they did there, full porting of excel.

-- ## So far, I've been unpleasantly surprised at how much longer the *total* time of a long-running task is when you break it out into multiple scheduled tasks (via requestIdleCallback) vs just running the task synchronously.
+- ## So far, I've been unpleasantly surprised at how much longer the *total* time of a long-running task is when you break it out into multiple scheduled tasks (via `requestIdleCallback` ) vs just running the task synchronously.
 - https://twitter.com/tannerlinsley/status/1524100159176511488
-  - Am I wielding useIdleCallback wrong?
+  - Am I wielding `useIdleCallback` wrong?
 - I used to work on a 3D modeling program where we did some long running tasks.
 Breaking it up did indeed make it way slower.
 Ended up doing it in a webworker and using transferable objects.
   - This could very well be a solution.
 The tasks I'm performing are not necessarily as CPU intensive as they are memory intensive.
 Instead of a single op never leaving something like lower level hardware caches, they probably get moved out to RAM between the tasks.
   - Maybe idle callback fits a CPU intensive task set better than a very CPU + large memory intensive task?
 My experience has had results of like 5-7x time when dealing with constructing/manipulating large data structures (~1million)
-- that's expected with requestIdleCallback.
+- that's expected with `requestIdleCallback` .
 Overall time will be bigger, the advantage is that your browser will not freeze while doing the calculation as it can take some breaks to do something else every now and then.
-You can try to play with the timeout or switch to workers
+You can try to play with the **timeout** or switch to **workers**
 - Do you provide the timeout option?
 It's highly recommended, as without it can take several seconds before the callback gets fired.

 - ## Finally got #ReactTable working well with React's strict effects.